 If you’re dealing with foot pain or your shoes are lacking support, there’s an easy (and affordable) way to make your shoes more comfortable.
 All it takes is slipping in a quality over-the-counter insole to get you back on your feet.

-For those with mild to moderate issues, you don’t have to spend a pretty penny on custom-designed orthotics out of the gate.
+For those with mild to moderate foot conditions, you don’t have to spend a pretty penny on custom-designed orthotics out of the gate.
 They can be really pricey and may not offer any better relief than your off-the-shelf styles.

 In one corner, you have your over-the-counter insoles, and in the other, your custom orthotics.
 One will run you about $40 and the other $400.
 If price is no object, which one is better?